 Once the vet has completed the examination, they will detail any abnormal findings they have made and discuss the likely significance of these findings.
 They will then inform you of their view as to whether the horse is suitable for your needs.
 If there are abnormal findings that don’t jeopardise the suitability of the horse but which you feel do decrease the value of the horse, these findings can be used in negotiations about the price that you are prepared to pay.

-Completing the Purchase

-Make sure you have a receipt with a full description of the horse including passport number, sellers contact details, date and the price agreed.
+Completing the PurchasMake sure you have a receipt with a full description of the horse including passport number, sellers contact details, date and the price agreed.
 Lastly make sure you receive the passport as by law this needs to travel with the horse.

 All of the above can apply (apart from a purchase price) for a loan situation.
 Make sure you consult our Gift and Loan Policy and fill in the forms with as much detail as possible covering every eventuality and who may be liable for any cost.